anmolvj/miah-jeffra-portfolio/src/pages/book/the-violence-almanac.md

   - reviewerName: San Francisco Chronicle
     message: Jeffra is a master of writing that stands out in how unflinchingly it inhabits and experiments with abstract ideas.
+  - reviewerName: Fantastic Fiction
+    message: "The Violence Almanac provides a complicated and nuanced portrait of contemporary American violence as much as it does the multiplicity of California itself. "
 linksToBuy:
   - linkURL: https://blacklawrencepress.com/books/the-violence-almanac/
     linkImage: